wrickit/wrickit-social-platform/replit.md

 - ✓ Fixed message sending error 500 by separating regular and group message mutations
 - ✓ Resolved message display issue where new messages didn't appear in group chats
 - ✓ Updated message rendering to correctly show group messages vs direct messages
+- ✓ Fixed status display to show online status for DMs and member count only for group chats
+- ✓ Added new conversation users to sidebar so they appear immediately when starting new chats

 ## Changelog